Animals & Exhibits

 • Save energy at home and at work; reduce your carbon emissions wherever and whenever you can.

-Remember: coral is an animal, not a plant!
-They shouldn’t be touched or removed if you see them in the ocean!
+Remember: coral is an animal, not a plant! do not touch or remove corals if you see them in the ocean!

 To learn more about Georgia Aquarium’s efforts to save coral, please visit our website.